nem25/filerenamer/README.md

 - I got ChatGPT to modularise the code rather than having everything in one file.
 It was a really good experience because every time a property changed in one file, it automatically informed me the other files dependent on that property and how I should change it.
 - We even modularised further making common components for the HTML elements.
 - A little more beautification was done by me uploading screenshots of the app to ChatGPT and marking areas that were problematic, like the input field was too close to a button.
 It accurately identified them by just looking at the screenshot.

+## 9 August 2024
+- After the last few days of discussion where it would output the whole `FileRenamer.tsx` file every time I requested a change, it now on its own has started to share only the functions that need to be updated.